Emotional Intelligence

 The Importance of Emotional Intelligence

-Emotional intelligence is essential for both professional and personal sectors for various reasons:
+Emotional intelligence is essential in both professional and personal fields for many reasons:

 Emotional Intelligence in Business